 This 8-Bit field enables/disables the reception of Beacons.
-To use multiple settings, add the Bit numbers and choose the result as value for RF_BeaconFlags.
+To use multiple settings, add the Bit numbers and choose the result as value for RF\BeaconFlags.

-Bit no. Description ble the reception of Beacons.
+Bit no. Description able the reception of Beacons.
 To avoid too much traffic on the UART, end to use the filtered version.
 Reception of Beacons disabled.
-1:0 0x1 Receive all Beacons from Proteus-I d received packet is interpreted and ou case, active scanning is performed w consumption.
-To decrease the work l module, use a sufficiently high UART Receive all Beacons from Proteus-I devices in range.
+1:0 0x1 Receive all Beacons from Proteus-II devices in range.
 Each received packet is interpreted and output by the UART.
 In this case, active scanning is performed which increases the current consumption.
 To decrease the work load of the receiving module, use a sufficiently high UART baud rate at the receiving device and slow advertising intervals at the sending devices.
 0x3 Same as '0x1' plus additional filter.
 This filter discards redundant packets that contain the same content. others Reserved.
 2 If this Bit is set, a CMD_RSSI_IND message is output each time when an advertising packet with WE SPP-like UUID is received.
-This feature can be to realize a position sensing application, since the CMD_RSSI_IND contains current TX power level and the current RSSI value besides the FS_BTMAC sending device.
-To decrease the work load of the receiving module, pleas a sufficiently high UART baud rate at the receiving device and slow adver intervals at the sending devices.
-15 : 3 Reserved. -
+This feature can be used to realize a position sensing application, since the CMD_RSSI_IND contains the current TX power level and the current RSSI value besides the FS_BTMAC of the sending device.
+To decrease the work load of the receiving module, please use a sufficiently high UART baud rate at the receiving device and slow advertising intervals at the sending devices.
+15 : 3 Reserved. ~

-Table 48: Beacon configuration flags
+Table 50: Beacon configuration flags